 - Heart attacks, strokes, and sudden deaths have happened in adults taking this medicine (methylphenidate chewable tablets).
-Sudden deaths have also happened in children with very bad heart problems or heart defects.
-Call your doctor right away if you have a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, drooping on 1 side of the face, change in eyesight, chest pain or pressure, shortness of breath, or very bad dizziness or passing out.
+Sudden deaths have also happened in children with some heart problems or heart defects.
+Call your doctor right away if you have a fast, slow, or abnormal heartbeat; weakness on 1 side of the body; trouble speaking or thinking; change in balance; drooping on 1 side of the face; change in eyesight; chest pain or pressure; shortness of breath; or severe dizziness or passing out.

-- You may have some heart tests before starting this medicine (methylphenidate chewable tablets).
-Talk with your doctor.
+- You may need to have some heart tests before starting this medicine (methylphenidate chewable tablets).
+If you have questions, talk with your doctor.

 - This medicine may raise the chance of seizures in some people, including people who have had seizures in the past.
 Talk to your doctor to see if you have a greater chance of seizures while taking this medicine (methylphenidate chewable tablets).